Last updated: June 2026

 How does a 5% cash + 5% seller note structure work for the SBA equity injection?

 The SBA requires a minimum 10% equity injection from the buyer.
 Regalis Capital structures this as 5% buyer cash paid at closing and a 5% seller note on full standby that counts as the remaining equity.
-On a $600K acquisition, that means $30,000 in cash from the buyer and a $60,000 deferred seller note, for a total $90,000 equity injection.
+On a $600K acquisition, the 10% equity injection is $60,000, made up of $30,000 in buyer cash (5%) and a $30,000 full-standby seller note (5%).
+A seller can carry a larger note, but only the 5% on full standby ($30,000) counts as equity; any excess is subordinate debt.
 As of Q1 2026, this structure meets SBA requirements when the seller note is on full standby.

 Do sellers earn interest on a full-standby seller note?

 In the deals Regalis Capital structures, the seller note carries 0% interest during the standby period.
 No interest accrues, and no payments are made for 10 years.
 Some deals include an interest rate that kicks in after the standby period ends, but during the SBA loan term, the seller earns nothing on the deferred amount.
-Sellers accept this because they receive 85% to 90% cash at closing.
+Sellers accept this because they receive about 95% cash at closing.

 What happens to the seller note after the SBA loan is paid off?